Delaware Memorial Bridge

+As of 2024, more than 100,000 vehicles cross the twin spans on their combined total of eight lanes daily.
+The largest single day of traffic had 79,488 private and commercial vehicles cross the bridge one-way on November 29, 2009.
+The largest single weekend for traffic totals had 211,685 vehicles cross the bridge one-way, August 16–18, 2019.

 History

 The first span

 Following the opening of the Benjamin Franklin Bridge in Philadelphia, residents of Delaware and New Jersey began to advocate a crossing of the river in the area of Wilmington, Delaware.
 As commercial pressures mounted, a ferry service began, as an interim measure, to run in 1926, near the bridge's current location.
-Advocates of a bridge crossing between Delaware and New Jersey faced strong opposition from the Philadelphia Port Authorities, which claimed that the bridge would be a menace to navigation.
+Advocates of a bridge crossing between Delaware and New Jersey faced strong opposition from the Port of Philadelphia, the Philadelphia Department of Wharves, Docks, and Ferries, and the Delaware River Joint Commission, which claimed that the bridge would be hinder navigation.
 The U.S. Navy and U.S. Coast Guard were also concerned that the bridge would be vulnerable to an enemy attack.
 If the bridge were to collapse into the river, it could render the Philadelphia Navy Yard unusable.

 As traffic by cars and truck increased rapidly, the benefits of a bridge in this area became evident, and its construction was authorized by the highway departments of Delaware and New Jersey in 1945.
 Originally, a two-lane highway tunnel was considered, but the costs for a four-lane bridge was found to be equivalent in price, therefore being the reason a four-lane bridge was chosen.
 Congress approved the bridge project on July 13, 1946, and its construction began on February 1, 1949.

 The project cost $44 million, and it took two years to complete the 175 ft high span with towers reaching 440 ft above water level.
 The first span opened to traffic on August 16, 1951, and at the time was the sixth-longest main suspension span in the world.
 The Governor of Delaware, Elbert N. Carvel, and the Governor of New Jersey, Alfred E. Driscoll, dedicated the bridge to each state's war dead from World War II.

 The bridge quickly proved a popular travel route when the New Jersey Turnpike connection was completed at its north end.
 By 1955, nearly eight million vehicles were crossing the bridge each year, nearly twice the original projection.
 By 1960, the bridge was carrying more than 15 million cars and trucks per year, and this increased even more when the bridge was linked to the new Delaware Turnpike, Interstate 95, in November 1963.